Mary Kingsley

-For the English novelist, see Mary St Leger Kingsley.
+Mary Henrietta Kingsley (13 October 1862 – 3 June 1900) was an English explorer, travel writer, and ethnographic observer known for her journeys through West Africa and for her influential writings on African societies and colonial policy.
+Between 1893 and 1895 she travelled widely in regions of present-day Sierra Leone, Angola, Gabon, and Cameroon, often journeying alone in areas rarely visited by Europeans.
+During these expeditions she collected zoological specimens for the British Museum and documented local religious practices, social customs, and political systems.

-Mary Henrietta Kingsley (13 October 1862 - 3 June 1900) was an English ethnographer, writer and explorer who made numerous travels through West Africa and wrote several books on her experiences there.
-Historians have credited Kingsley's work with helping to shape Western perceptions of the culture of Africa and colonialism.
+Kingsley published two widely-read books, Travels in West Africa (1897) and West African Studies (1899), which combined travel narrative with ethnographic observation and commentary on British imperial policy.
+Her writings made her one of the most prominent European commentators on West Africa at the end of the 19th century.

 Early life

-Kingsley was born in London on 13 October 1862, the daughter and oldest child of physician, traveller and writer George Kingsley and Mary Bailey.
+Kingsley was born in Islington, London on 13 October 1862, the daughter and oldest child of physician, traveller and writer George Kingsley and Mary Bailey.
 She came from a family of writers, as she was also the niece of novelists Charles Kingsley and Henry Kingsley.
-The family moved to Highgate less than a year after her birth, the same home where her brother Charles George R. ("Charley") Kingsley was born in 1866, and by 1881 were living in Southwood House, Bexley in Kent.
+The family moved to Highgate less than a year after her birth, the same home where her brother Charles George R. ("Charley") Kingsley was born in 1866; in 1879 they moved to Bexleyheath in Kent and in 1886 to Cambridge.

-Her father was a physician and worked for George Herbert, 13th Earl of Pembroke and other aristocrats and was frequently away from home on his excursions.
+Her father was a physician and worked for George Herbert, 13th Earl of Pembroke and other aristocrats and was frequently away from home traveling.
 During these voyages he collected information for his studies.
 Dr. Kingsley accompanied Lord Dunraven on a trip to North America from 1870 to 1875.
 During the trip, Dr. Kingsley was invited to accompany United States Army officer George Armstrong Custer's expedition against the Sioux.
 The subsequent Battle of the Little Bighorn terrified the Kingsley family, but they were relieved to learn that bad weather had kept Dr. Kingsley from joining Custer.
 It is possible that her father's views on the brutal treatment of Native Americans in the United States helped shape Mary's later opinions on European colonialism in West Africa.